nirajmaharz/nirajmaharz.github.io/_posts/2023-02-12-HAck-the-Box-Photobomb.md

 find source_images -type f -name '*.jpg' -exec chown root:root {} \;
 ```

 On analysing, the cleaup.sh script we can see that there's a `path hijacking`.
-Here, all the binaries are referenced with the full path expcet `find`.
+Here, all the binaries are referenced with the full path except `find`.
 That means, bash will look for binaries in `$PATH` and find will run from `/usr/bin/find`.

 ```bash